 Whilst Turkey currently remains a secular state, the influence of Islam can still be seen in the government's stance towards gambling.
 The country, which was once home to a thriving casino industry, has now largely banned gambling in all its forms, with the exception of a number of state-regulated enterprises.
-This hasn't affected its citizens' thirst for online slots, though, and many of the best casinos still welcome Turkish players with open arms.
+This hasn't affected its citizens' thirst for online slots, though, and many of the best online casinos still welcome Turkish players with open arms.

 Following a stream of legislation throughout the 90's and early 2000's, both physical and online gambling were definitively banned by the government in 2007.
 The only exception to the online aspect of the new law is the state-owned sports betting company IDDAA - this is the only organisation that can legally offer Turkish citizens access to any form of online gambling.